ryanjafari/ryan-jafari.com/src/app/articles/getting-started-in-2024/page.md

 Nope.
 The only plan is 30 minutes daily.
 We'll see.

 So then, this will be a means of catharsis.
 At least for now, for today, it's just for me.
 Moving forward, some of the topics might be useful to other audiences.
 Which would be great.
-Actually, I've been telling myself that's the reason I want to start writing.
+Actually, that's the reason I want to start writing.
 To provide value for others.
-But it isn't why I *need* to start writing, I'll need to provide some value for me first.
+But it isn't why I *need* to start writing.
+I'll need to provide some value for me first.

 ## Getting Here